I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 I love working with my clients, working on your goals, helping you heal.
 I really believe I have the best job in the world.
 I’ve worked hard for the appropriate qualifications & trainings to provide you with the best, most competent care available.
 I don’t want to spend time negotiating on the phone with insurance companies, waiting months to get paid, hire others to do my billing or write reports and requests for more sessions – time that is not reimbursed.
 I do my best work when I am focused on your wellbeing and mine.

-My initial evaluation fee of $175 for 90 minutes applies to all clients (even those on sliding scale) and has been in place since 2013 and will change Jan.
-1, 2018 to $195.
-Individual sessions lasting 60 minutes currently cost $136 and will change to $145 starting Jan.
-1, 2018.
+My initial evaluation fee of $195 for 90 minutes applies to all clients (even those on sliding scale).
+Individual sessions lasting 60 minutes currently cost $145.
 I prefer to work in a 60-minute session format rather than the 45 – 50 mins designated as a “typical” session length by insurance companies.
 But it is an option, to have a shorter session, if you are able to be very targeted and focused or simply want a shorter time as a check-in or to save on cost.
 We can discuss these details in our meet and greet, which is free.

-If you have out-of-network insurance benefits or a health spending account, we can submit invoices for you to get reimbursed for your expenses per your policy’s terms or simply charge your HSA card for our sessions.
+If you have out-of-network insurance benefits or a health spending account, you can submit invoices to get reimbursed for your expenses per your policy’s terms or simply charge your HSA card for our sessions.

 My partner and I are having problems.
 Should we be in individual counseling or come together?